ashvardanian/SimSIMD/README.md

 - Avoid loop unrolling.
 - Never allocate memory.
 - Never throw exceptions or set `errno`.
+- Detect overflows and report the distance with a "signaling" `NaN`.
 - Keep all function arguments the size of the pointer.
 - Avoid returning from public interfaces, use out-arguments instead.
 - Don't over-optimize for old CPUs and single- and double-precision floating-point numbers.